x811zou/BEASTIE/README.md

-# BEASTIE: A bioinformatics method for estimation of gene level ASE
+# BEASTIE: A bioinformatics method for gene level ASE estimation
 BEASTIE (Bayesian Estimation of Allele Specific Transcription Integrating across Exons) is a software suite for identifying allele-specific-expression (ASE) from regulatory variants from RNA-seq and WGS data.
 BEASTIE uses a Bayesian hierarchical model to integrate prior information with read count data and genetic data.
 Using MCMC (Markov Chain Monte Carlo), BEASTIE efficiently performs posterior inference to estimate effect sizes of ASE. <br>

+The BEASTIE workflow is currently set up for gene-level ASE estimation.
+This method has been tested in Europeran individual NA12878, and African individual NA19247 from 1000 Genome Project.

 BEASTIE has been found to be substantially more accurate than other tests based on the binomial distribution.

 BEASTIE is free for academic and non-profit use.